-What to Expect: Avoiding Culture Shock in India
+What to Expect: Top Tips on Avoiding Culture Shock in India

 Leaving the Airport

 In a country with so many people, personal space is at a premium.
 Do not be surprised when standing in a line with plenty of space around you, and the person behind has their entire body pressed against yours.
-They aren’t trying to cop a feel or steal your wallet, they just do not have sense of personal space.
-And, they know that if they leave even a tiny crack between themselves and you that someone else will come along and try to squeeze in.
-You will learn to do this too before you leave India.
+They aren’t trying to cop a feel or steal your wallet, they just do not have the same sense of personal space that many in the West are used to.
+And, honestly if you leave even a tiny crack between yourself, someone else will come along and try to squeeze in.
+You will probably learn to do this too before you leave India.

-An orderly queue is hard for Indians to cope with and generally are disregarded.
+An orderly queue is generally disregarded.
 Being a foreigner, people will blatantly cut you off in line and push past you as if you aren’t even there.
 Overpopulation plays a big role in this behavior.
 Try to keep your cool while holding your place in line.
 Don’t be afraid to stand your ground, stick out elbows or shuffle around to keep people from cutting in line.
 Many people understand English and even if they don’t, they will understand what you mean when you tell them “excuse me”.
 But don’t expect to hear that much in return when you are bumped and pushed aside!